noseglasses/papageno/README.md

 the callbacks when the action is triggered.
 The most common behavior is to assign an action that is triggered only when a pattern entirely matches.
 However, it is also possible to assign actions to intermediate tokens which are triggered upon token match.
-To obtain this behavior, add the action flag PPG_Action_Immediate by means of a bitwise or operation to the provieded action flags.
+To obtain this behavior, add the action flag `PPG_Action_Immediate` by means of a bitwise or operation to the provided action flags.

 ## Timeout

-If a user defined time interval elapses after the last event occured, a timeout is detected.
+If a user defined time interval elapses after the last event occurred, a timeout is detected.
 If pattern matching was already in progress, it is aborted when timeout occurs.
 The default timeout behavior is to trigger the action that is associated with the last token that matched, or no action if there was no action associated with the respective token.

 ## Action Fall Back

 Under certain circumstances in case of timeout, it may be desired to traverse the line of already matched tokens back to the point where a token is found that was assigned an action.
-This behavior can be obtained by adding the flag PPG_Action_Fall_Back to all intermediate tokens that have not been assigned any action.
+This behavior can be obtained by adding the flag `PPG_Action_Fall_Back` to all intermediate tokens that have not been assigned any action.
-Action fall back is e.g. internally applied when processing tap dances, when e.g. actions were assigned to three and to five activations of a specific input and the action associated with three consecutive activations of the input is supposed to happen also if four activations occured before timeout.
+Action fall back is e.g. internally applied when processing tap dances, when e.g. actions were assigned to three and to five activations of a specific input and the action associated with three consecutive activations of the input is supposed to happen also if four activations occurred before timeout.

 ## Action Fall Through

 Fall through takes the idea of fall back even a bit further.
-If a token that is assigned an action is also flagged PPG_Action_Fall_Through, the token that matched just before is also checked for an action that is triggered if assigned.
-It PPG_Action_Fall_Through is also set for this previous token also its predecessor is checked, and so on.
+If a token that is assigned an action is also flagged `PPG_Action_Fall_Through`, the token that matched just before is also checked for an action that is triggered if assigned.
+If `PPG_Action_Fall_Through` is also set for this previous token also its predecessor is checked, and so on.

 ## Events and Timeout/Abort

-Papageno temporarily stores all events that occured from the beginning of current pattern matching.
+Papageno temporarily stores all events that occurred from the beginning of current pattern matching.
 The default behavior is to forget these events once a pattern was completely matched.
-When Papageno is e.g. used to recognice previously defined key combinations that are entered on a programmable keyboard, the action that is associated with the key combination often triggers configuration changes or outputs special characters.
+When Papageno is e.g. used to recognize previously defined key combinations that are entered on a programmable keyboard, the action that is associated with the key combination often triggers configuration changes or outputs special characters.
 In most cases the character sequence that triggered the action is supposed to be ignored, i.e. not to be passed to the host system.
 However, it may be desired to actively process these cached events even after a whole pattern matches.
 They could e.g. be passed on to another part of a program to interpret them.
 To enable this, an event processing callback may be registered that is passed the series of stored events.
-It is also possible to use the function ppg_event_buffer_flush to pass all currently stored events through a user defined event processing callback at any time, e.g. from an action callback.
+It is also possible to use the function `ppg_event_buffer_flush` to pass all currently stored events through a user defined event processing callback at any time, e.g. from an action callback.

 An example application of deliberate flushing of events emerges again from the world of programmable keyboards: One might want to define a character/key sequence that is supposed to be automatically output uppercase.
-By assigning a user callback action to a single note line, it is possible to activate the shift key, then process the key sequence  by calling ppg_event_buffer_flush and then deactivate the shift key.
+By assigning a user callback action to a single note line, it is possible to activate the shift key, then process the key sequence  by calling `ppg_event_buffer_flush` and then deactivate the shift key.
 The character sequence would then appear to the host system as if it had originally been typed uppercase.

 ## Slots

-To distinguish where flushing of cached events occured, a slot id is passed to the respective processing callback.
+To distinguish where flushing of cached events occurred, a slot id is passed to the respective processing callback.

 ## Context Switching